-GICJ Participation at the 33rd Session of the Human Rights Council
+GICJ report on the 33rd session of the Human Rights Council

 The 33rd regular session of the Human Rights Council was held in Geneva from 13 September to 30 September 2016.
 The Council adopted 31 resolutions on a variety of issues, as well as the Council’s report for the session and the outcome of the Universal Periodic Review of 14 countries.
 Moreover, five Special Procedures mandate holders and seven members of the Advisory Committee have been appointed.